tanvisht/embedpay-sdk/README.md

-Here it is — paste this exactly into your README.md:

----

 # EmbedPay SDK

 A lightweight embedded payments widget SDK with REST API contracts, webhook event handling, and a sandbox testing environment — built to reduce partner integration friction for financial and Web3 platforms.